janouma/heimdall-layouts/readme.md

 Development and hosting of heimdall add-ons

 ## Requirements
-To be able to install and run this project, it is necessary to have access to `@heimall` scoped private packages.
+To be able to install and run this project, it is necessary to have access to `@heimdall` scoped private packages.
 To do so one must setup the `@heimdall:registry` npm config property:

 ```bash
 npm config set @heimdall:registry <heimdall private registry url>